Rupak182/blog-app/README.md

 ## Further improvements needed to be done

-The UI can be further enhanced to give a better look and more responsiveness.
+The UI can be further enhanced to give a better look .

+Credits to bytegrad for his tutorial in youtube and of next js and initial design